 Read the latest articles from the UK experts in eyelash care

-We were founded by Dr. Tom Walker who has advised thousands of customers and been featured in prestigious publications.
+Mylash was founded by Dr. Tom Walker, an expect in lash care who has advised thousands of patients and been featured in dozens of prestigious publications.
 Dr. Walker’s priority has always been to ensure the safety and awareness of Mylash’s valued customers, and to offer impartial advice to those seeking treatment, whether for solely cosmetic reasons or to address a health condition that affects hair growth.

 Dr. Walker continues to write articles for the advice and care of Mylash’s customers.